-Thank you for your interest for information regarding employment with Rocky Mountain Recreation Company, a division of Pyramid Enterprises, Inc.
+Thank you for your interest in working on our team.
+Here is some information regarding employment with Rocky Mountain Recreation Company.

 Each year we fill many seasonal positions and while most of our available positions are for campground hosts, we also hire customer service officers, interpretive personnel, maintenance supervisors/ personnel, kiosk operators, store operators, landscape personnel, and day use area custodians.
 Some year-round positions are available, though most employees will work shortly before the Memorial Day holiday through briefly after the Labor Day holiday.

 Host responsibilities vary somewhat dependent on location.
 There are (3) types of facilities in which a host may work: campgrounds, day use area, or trailheads.
 An outline of what a host may generally expect is listed below; the duties include but are not limited to the following:

 Our visitors’ impression of a facility is often based on their first interaction with our hosts.
 As RMRC’s front line, hosts represent the permit entities (i.e. USFS) whose facilities we are managing.
 In addition to friendly greetings, a professional attitude, clean uniforms provided by RMRC, the tidiness of the working/living spaces and useful information, we need to provide efficiency with which we expedite guests to their destination.